ossUser-ofc/ossUser-ofc/README.md

 ### Groq API [![Groq API](https://img.shields.io/badge/Groq%20API-Developer-green)]()

 ### Swift Apps Collection [![Swift Apps Collection](https://img.shields.io/badge/Swift%20Apps%20Collection-Community-orange)](discord.gg/gCeTzyepFg)
+The Swift Apps Collection is a collection of apps made by ossUser-ofc, cubedisk, randomguy-swift using the assistance of AI.
+This includes broswers, HTML runners, media players and more.

 ### jetkvm-os
 This is a simple porteus kiosk that boots into JetKVM Website to connect to anny device remotely.